Dear Senate of Canada: Time to Pass Bill C-262 and stand up for the human rights of Indigenous peoples

 Senators should note that the Declaration is used every year by various UN and regional human rights bodies to judge Canada’s human rights record.
 Here are just a few examples.

-- By Resolution, the United Nations Human Rights Council has asked the High Commissioner for Human Rights to submit an annual report on the rights of Indigenous containing information on relevant developments in human rights bodies and mechanisms and on activities that promote respect for and the full application of the provisions of the United Nations Declaration on the Rights of Indigenous Peoples, and to the follow-up on the effectiveness of the Declaration.
+- By Resolution, the United Nations Human Rights Council has asked the High Commissioner for Human Rights to submit an annual report on the rights of Indigenous peoples containing information on relevant developments in human rights bodies and mechanisms; and on activities that promote respect for and the full application of the provisions of the United Nations Declaration on the Rights of Indigenous Peoples, and to the follow-up on the effectiveness of the Declaration.

 - Under the Universal Periodic Review (UPR) procedure, the UN Human Rights Council reviews the human rights records of all UN member States and Canada has received many recommendations under that process respecting the standards of the UN Declaration.
 The criteria for assessment include binding human rights treaties, many of which are relevant to the situation of Indigenous peoples and aspects of which have been incorporated into the UNDRIP – the right to self-determination, the obligation of States to eliminate racist policies and laws, gender equality and many others.
 The UPR process includes among its criteria: Voluntary pledges and commitments that Canada has made.